blepping/comfyui_jankdiffusehigh/README.md

 restart_custom_noise_name: "restart"
 mask_name: ""
 guidance_mask_name: "guidance"

+# May be null or a YAML object.
+Allows passing parameters to custom noise samplers.
+# See custom_noise_name and restart_custom_noise_name above.
+custom_noise_params: null

 # Either null or an object.
 # Allows overriding the sigma used for highres steps.
 See description below.